1996 Charkhi Dadri mid-air collision: Aftermath

 The Directorate General of Civil Aviation subsequently made it mandatory for all aircraft flying in and out of India to be equipped with an airborne collision avoidance system.
 This set a worldwide precedent for mandatory use of traffic collision avoidance systems.

 As of 2021, there is an ongoing effort by the Charkhi Dadri district administration to develop a memorial honoring the victims of the mid-air collision.
 The proposed memorial, which would consist of names and other information of the victims, would be located at a to-be-built memorial park in the district.
-However, the district administration is waiting to get an approval for the project from the Haryana government, and plans to include the participation of the Ministry of Civil Aviation of India, Airport Authority of India, and the embassies of Saudi Arabia and Kazakhstan in the development of the memorial.
+However, the district administration is waiting to get an approval for the project from the Government of Haryana, and plans to include the participation of the Ministry of Civil Aviation of India, Airports Authority of India, and the embassies of Saudi Arabia and Kazakhstan in the development of the memorial.

 Documentaries

 Miditech, a company based in Gurugram, Haryana, produced a documentary about the disaster called Head On!, which aired on the National Geographic Channel.

 The collision was also the subject of the 2009 episode "Sight Unseen", of the Canadian-made, internationally distributed documentary series Mayday.